aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-10-release-notes/_index.md

 Related issue: WORDSNET-20809

-This new LoadOption enables reducing memory usage.
+This new LoadOption allows reducing memory usage.
 {{< highlight csharp >}}
 /// <summary>
 /// Gets or sets whether to convert metafile (<see cref="FileFormat.Wmf"/> or <see cref="FileFormat.Emf"/>) images to <see cref="FileFormat.Png" /> image format.